-How To Watch The July 2018 Blood Moon Safely
+How To Watch Tonight's Blood Moon Safely

 The blood moon cometh!
 And if you want to know more about what it is, where you can watch it on July 27, and how to watch the July 2018 blood moon safely, you've come to the right place.
 You also are in luck on that last point, because it is safe to look at the blood moon without special eye protection — NASA says so.
 There are just some (hopefully more obvious) things you should still be careful with when viewing one.
 As for whether you can actually see the blood moon, that's another story.
 Basically, this particular blood moon is not the one for you if you're an American who will be in America on Friday.